BrettHallen/MicroProfessor/MPF-III/Keyboard/README.md

 - The MPF-III will then start the self-test (same as when computer boots with no keyboard connected)

 ### RESET
+This is idle high.
 To invoke a warm restart press CTRL + RESET.

 ### CLOCK
 This signal is idle low.
 The MPF takes this signal high when they keyboard takes AKD high.
 It remains high as long as AKD is high.